How to Attach an IAM Role to an Existing EC2 Instance (Without Restarting)

 |---|---|

-| Instance Profile | A container resource that holds exactly one IAM Role and is directly attached to an EC2 instance. |
+| Instance Profile | An EC2-specific container that holds exactly one IAM role and is the object directly associated with an EC2 instance. |

-| IMDS (Instance Metadata Service) | A local HTTP endpoint (169.254.169.254) on every EC2 instance that provides instance metadata including IAM credentials. |
+| IMDS (Instance Metadata Service) | An HTTP endpoint at 169.254.169.254 that provides instance metadata and temporary IAM credentials to processes running on the instance. |

-| iam:PassRole | An IAM permission required to delegate a role to an AWS service (like EC2).
-Prevents privilege escalation. |
+| iam:PassRole | An IAM permission required by the operator to attach a role to an AWS resource.
+Without it, association calls are denied regardless of EC2 permissions. |

 Comments